twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 * `TodoDetailViewController` will observe it for errors.
 If there are errors with the validation, it will present the error above the current context.
 * `TodoListViewController` will observe it for non-errors, interpreting that as a sign that the user has finished editing the view model and it should dismiss the `TodoDetailViewController`.
-* `ViewModelServer` will observe a message it itself will be sending because it has to now create an updated Todo Model and send a write todo Event.
+* `ViewModelServer` will observe a message it itself will be sending because it has to now create an updated todo Model and send a write todo Event.
 The response to that will come back through the normal Event stream and be updated transparently by the `TodoListViewController`.

 #### ResponseUpdateDetailViewModel